Frequently Asked Questions

 What are the courses for your spring semester?

 Our spring semester consists of five required courses, which includes the choice between one of two electives.
 The four non-elective courses are Tropical Ecology & Sustainability, Global Stewardship, Applied Cultural Integration, & Independent Research.
-Each student will choose one elective course, either Environmental Monitoring or Tropical Medicine.
-For full course descriptions, check out our 2012 course catalogue.
+For Spring 2014 we are offering Tropical Medicine as an elective.
+For full course descriptions, check out our 2014 course catalogue.

 Will my university accept my course credit?